Wall Street Pummels Li Auto Inc. (LI) After Recent Earnings Report

 Is It Worth Investing in Li Auto Inc. (NASDAQ :LI) Right Now?

-The average price from analysts is $258.21, which is -$0.54 below the current price.
-LI currently public float of 61.78M and currently shorts hold a 14.15% ratio of that float.
-Today, the average trading volume of LI was 21.70M shares.
+The average price from analysts is $242.17, which is $0.72 above the current price.
+LI currently public float of 460.80M and currently shorts hold a 2.41% ratio of that float.
+Today, the average trading volume of LI was 22.38M shares.

 LI’s Market Performance